nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Download the latest version of `Hotel Lite` from [here](http://link.to/duke).
 3. To get a list of commands available type `help` after running the application.
+4. **WARNING: Please do not touch the save files (in the `ListFolder` folder) that save the user's application usage history.** This will interfere with the function of the program.

 ## Features
 1. [Customer Satisfaction Related Commands](#customer-satisfaction-related-commands)